NOAAS Ferrel: Service history

 The Coast and Geodetic Survey intended Ferrel to replace the survey ship USC&GS Marmer and conduct current surveys in various harbors and waterways along the United States East Coast and United States Gulf Coast.
 During the 1970s, however, she became the primary platform for the NOAA Status and Trends Program and other environmental monitoring programs.
 Her home port was Charleston, South Carolina.

 In recognition of unusual competence in an emergency, excellent judgment, and superb seamanship, four members of Ferrel's crew – Commander John K. Callahan, Jr., NOAA Corps; Lieutenant Commander Richard P. Floyd, NOAA Corps; Chief Boatswain's Mate David L. Brannon; and Surveyor Seaman Gordon R. Pringle – received the Department of Commerce Silver Medal in 1981 for effecting the rapid rescue of a passenger who fell overboard from a sightseeing vessel in New York Harbor.

 As Ferrel was docking at the Port of Corpus Christi in Texas on 17 September 1986, Evelyn Langanke fell from a bridge abutment near the ship into a 35-foot- (10.7-meter-) deep ship channel.
 Ferrel's executive officer, Lieutenant Commander Ted I. Lillestolen, NOAA Corps, noted that Langanke was in trouble, ran from the ship, entered the water, and swam to the woman, who was thrashing feebly when he reached her.
 He made a proper lifesaving approach and towed the unconscious woman to shore.
 Commander Robert E. Hunt, NOAA Corps, and Lieutenant Paul E. Pegnato, NOAA Corps, both also of Ferrel, came to Langanke's medical assistance, with Hunt using cardiopulmonary resuscitation to revive her and Pegnato administering oxygen and first aid to stabilize her condition.
 Langanke had suffered a partially collapsed lung, and their rescue and medical actions were crucial in saving her life.
 For saving and assisting Langanke, the three men received the Department of Commerce Gold Medal in 1987.

-Ferrel received the Department of Commerce Silver Medal in 1995 for coming to the aid of the sailboat Suncatcher, which was manned by three exhausted sailors, low on fuel, and unable to reach her destination in the midst of worsening weather.
-After locating Suncatcher, Ferrel rigged a float with a tow line, secured it to Suncatcher, and towed her to safety.
+Ferrel received the Department of Commerce Silver Medal in 1995 for coming to the aid of the sailboat Suncatcher, which was carrying three sailors, low on fuel, and unable to reach their destination in the midst of worsening weather.
+After locating Suncatcher, Ferrel rigged a float with a tow line, secured it to Suncatcher, and towed it to safety.

 Ferrel was decommissioned on 21 November 2002 and replaced by the research vessel NOAAS Nancy Foster (R 352).

 Following its decommissioning, Ferrel was sold to Reservoir Marine LLC, an oil exploration company based in Sugar Land, Texas.
 On 20 September 2017, while crewed by a family of two adults and two children, Ferrel issued a distress call at 2:30 AM after becoming caught in Hurricane Maria.
 The vessel capsized and was beached on Vieques Island, Puerto Rico.
 One member of the crew, a British man, was killed, while the woman and two children were rescued.